Milan Mandarić: United States

 In 1969, worried by the Yugoslav government's view of his business, Mandarić left Yugoslavia and settled in the United States.
 He had to leave most of his fortune behind, and got a job for an American computer component manufacturer in California.
 When two of the senior managers left to start their own firm, Mandarić was invited to be their third partner.
 The firm was successful, but disagreements over manufacturing processes led to Mandarić leaving to form his own company, Lika Corporation, in 1971.
 In 1976, he became a naturalized citizen of the U.S. By 1976, Lika Corp. was the largest manufacturer of computer components in the U.S., and Mandarić was pioneering the boom that led to the creation of California's Silicon Valley.

 On 23 December 2009, Mandarić was charged with two counts of tax evasion by the Crown Prosecution Service, however he was found not guilty on 8 February 2012.

 Football

 United States

 Around the same time he had begun using his money to invest in football, Mandarić's passion since childhood (as a young man he had played for Novi Sad).
-He set up firstly F.C.
-Lika, then San Jose Earthquakes which played in the United States' first professional league.
-In 1978, he purchased a North American Soccer League franchise called the Connecticut Bicentennials and moved them to Oakland, California, to play as the Stompers.
+He set up firstly semi-professional teams F.C.
+Lika, San Jose Lobos, before starting the San Jose Earthquakes which played in the United States' North American Soccer League.
+In 1978, he purchased a NASL franchise called the Connecticut Bicentennials and moved them to Oakland, California, to play as the Stompers.
 After one year in the East Bay, the team was moved to Edmonton, Alberta, to become the Drillers.